Commercial efficiency

 If you have any doubts, you can also try :

-You will find that few of your prospects can outwit this question.
+You'll find that few of your prospects can answer this question.

 Detach yourself emotionally from the outcome

-New salespeople are so afraid of "no" that they don't dare to be direct with their prospects.
+New salespeople are so afraid of "no" that they dare not be direct with their prospects.

-When you start, a simple "no" can plague you for days.
+When you start out, a simple "no" can plague you for days.

-Selling is like sport: the first time it hurts.
+Selling is like playing sports: it hurts the first time.

-Over time, you adjust, practice and get used to it.
+Over time, you adapt, practice and get used to it.

 You end up loving the pain.